macOS 11 Big Sur: release date, name and features

 While macOS Big Sur was revealed today, we don't know exactly when the general public will be able to download and install it.

 Typically Apple releases its software at the same time each year, so it's reasonable to expect the macOS 10.16 release date to fall somewhere in September or October 2020.
-Either way, we won't actually know the exact date the software will be publicly available until the iPhone event this fall.
+Either way, we won't actually know the exact date the software will be publicly available until the iPhone 12 event later this year.

 Still, if you're eager to get your hands on the software, the beta version is available today if you're a part of the Apple Developer program, which will cost you $99 (about £79, AU$140).
 We must urge caution to most folks here, though.
 Early versions of software are prone to bugs, and aren't quite as secure as public releases.
 If you're ok with the risks, though, the option is open to you.